robdimarco/phillyrb-rubocop-presentation/doc/presentation/01_about.md

 <!SLIDE>
 # How It Works

-* `parser` to create an Abstract Syntaxt Tree from Ruby files
+* `parser` to create an Abstract Syntax Tree from Ruby files
 * __Cops__ define matching rules, violation documentation, and (sometimes) auto-correct
 * Cops are organized in to __departments__